jeffpar/pcjs.v1/devices/pcx86/rom/compaq/deskpro386/README.md

 Sure enough, attempting to use the [first 32Kb](1986-09-04/1986-09-04-LO.json) as a DeskPro 386 ROM generated a "ROM Error", no doubt due to a checksum mismatch.
 However, the [second 32Kb](1986-09-04/1986-09-04-HI.json) appeared to work fine.
 I can't guarantee that its contents are identical to the original `Rev F` ROM, since it was not a direct copy of the physical ROM, but it's all we've got.
-All our [EGA-based COMPAQ machine configurations](/devices/pcx86/machine/compaq/deskpro386/ega/) have been updated to use that ROM.
+All the PCjs [EGA-based COMPAQ machine configurations](/devices/pcx86/machine/compaq/deskpro386/ega/) have now been updated to use that ROM.

 This collection of COMPAQ DeskPro 386 ROMs still has several holes, but I'm very happy to have finally found one of the earliest (if not *the* earliest) ROMs commercially available for this line of COMPAQ computers.